MindTheGap-ERC/CarboKitten.jl/docs/src/index.md

 ### Pluto

-An alternative notebook interface is called `Pluto`.
+An alternative (and in our opinion superior) notebook interface is called `Pluto`.

 - Pluto is **reactive**: changes to code cells automatically update downstream dependencies.
-- Pluto notebooks are written to regular Julia files and can be run independent from Pluto.
+- Pluto notebooks are written to regular Julia files and can (though maybe shouldn't) be run independent from Pluto.
 - The user interface of Pluto is slightly less mature than Jupyter

 In Pkg-mode say `add Pluto`.